-Recently Issued Accounting Standards
+Recently Adopted Accounting Standards

-In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Disclosure Framework - Measurement of Credit Losses on Financial Instruments.
-The ASU significantly changes the current incurred credit loss model under U.S. GAAP, which delays recognizing credit losses until it is probable a loss has been incurred to a current expected credit losses model which requires immediate recognition of management estimates of credit losses.
-The ASU will be effective for the annual period beginning in 2020.
-The updated guidance requires retrospective adoption, and early adoption is permitted.
-The Company does not expect the adoption of the ASU to have a material impact on its Consolidated Financial Statements.
+In June 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-13, Financial Instruments - Credit Losses (Topic 326): Disclosure Framework- Measurement of Credit Losses on Financial Instruments.
+The ASU significantly changes the current incurred credit loss model under U.S. GAAP, which delays the recognition of credit losses until it is probable a loss has been incurred, to a current expected credit losses model which requires immediate recognition of management estimates of credit losses.
+The Company adopted the ASU during the first quarter of 2020 using a retrospective approach.
+The adoption of the ASU did not have a material impact on the Company's Consolidated Financial Statements.

 In August 2018, the FASB issued ASU No. 2018-14, Compensation - Retirement Benefits - Defined Benefit Plans - General (Subtopic 715-20): Disclosure Framework - Changes to the Disclosure Requirements for Defined Benefit Plans.
 For employers that sponsor defined benefit pension and/or other postretirement benefit plans, the ASU eliminates requirements for certain disclosures that are no longer considered cost beneficial, requires new disclosures related to the weighted-average interest crediting rate for cash balance plans and explanations for significant gains and losses related to changes in benefit obligations, and clarifies the requirements for entities that provide aggregate disclosures for two or more plans.
-The ASU will be effective for the annual period beginning in 2020.
-The updated guidance requires retrospective adoption, and early adoption is permitted.
-The Company does not expect the adoption of the ASU to have a material impact on its Consolidated Financial Statements.
+The Company adopted the ASU during the first quarter of 2020 using a retrospective approach.
+The adoption of the ASU did not have a material impact on the Company's Consolidated Financial Statements.

 In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement.
 The ASU eliminates requirements to disclose the amount and reasons for transfers between level 1 and level 2 of the fair value hierarchy, but requires public companies to disclose changes in unrealized gains and losses for the period included in other comprehensive income (OCI) for recurring level 3 fair value measurements or instruments held at the end of the reporting period and the range and weighted average used to develop significant unobservable inputs for level 3 fair value measurements.
-The ASU will be effective for interim and annual periods beginning in 2020.
-An entity is permitted to early adopt either the entire standard or only the provisions that eliminate or modify requirements, and can elect to early adopt in interim periods.
-The guidance on changes in unrealized gains and losses for the period included in OCI for recurring level 3 measurements, the range and weighted average of significant unobservable inputs used to develop level 3 fair value measurements, and the narrative description of measurement uncertainty is applied prospectively.
-All other amendments should be applied retrospectively.
-The Company does not expect the adoption of the ASU to have a material impact on its Consolidated Financial Statements.
+The Company adopted the ASU during the first quarter of 2020.
+The guidance on changes in unrealized gains and losses for the period included average of significant unobservable inputs used to develop level 3 fair value measurements, and the narrative description of measurement uncertainty is applied prospectively.
+All other amendments are applied retrospectively.
+The adoption of the ASU did not have a material impact on the Company's Consolidated Financial Statements.

-Note 2 - Acquisitions and Dispositions
+Note 2 - Acquisitions